-Texts in Context: The World of Pericles
+Texts in Context: The Great Estrangement

 Having driven the Persians off after the Battle of Platæa, Athens entered upon its classical era par excellence.